 Build a lego castle.
 Who says Lego is just for kids.
 Heck, grab that big box of lego and see if you can build a cool castle or something.
 Your kids will join in I’m sure, but you can probably do this one on your own and have some fun.

 Adult coloring books.
 Do you love adult coloring books?
 Let your teen join in on your coloring adventure.

 Try some lifehacks.
-Find some life hacks on youtube or Instagram and see if they actually work.
+Find some life hacks on youtube or Instagram and see if they actually work as some more fun indoor activities.
 Document them and put them on the kid’s Instagram too.
 Super fun.

 Science: Do some yucky science.
 We have a yucky science kit and it really is super yucky.
 Smelly, disgusting science experiments that kids just love.
 It’s one of those family activities that make for great memories.

 Download a new video game.
 Sometimes it’s ok to let kids play video games, and if they have not had a new game in a while, download a new one and let them play.
 Especially if you have virtual reality, this is a perfect opportunity to bond over some cool things together.